Characterizing Positionality in Games of Infinite Duration over Infinite Graphs

-\paragraph{Positionality} Unfortunately, there appears to be no characterization similar to Gimbert and Zielonka's for (one player) positionality.
+\paragraph{Positionality.} Unfortunately, there appears to be no characterization similar to Gimbert and Zielonka's for (one player) positionality.
 In fact, there has not been much progress in the general study of positionality since Kopczy\'nski's work, on which we now briefly extend.

-Kopczy\'nski's main conjecture~\cite{Kopczynski06} on positionality asserts that prefix-independent positional objectives are closed under finite unions\footnote{This immediately fails for bi-positionality; for instance, the union of two B\"uchi objectives is not positional for the opponent.}.
-It can be instantiated either for positionality over arbitrary graphs, or only finite graphs, leading to two incomparable variants both of which are open, even for countable unions.
+Kopczy\'nski's main conjecture~\cite{Kopczynski06} on positionality asserts that prefix-independent positional objectives are closed under finite unions\footnote{This immediately fails for bi-positionality; for instance, the union of two co-B\"uchi objectives is not positional for the opponent.}.
+It can be instantiated either for positionality over arbitrary graphs, or only finite graphs, leading to two incomparable variants.
+The variant over finite game graphs was recently disproved by Kozachinskiy~\cite{Kozachinskiy22}, however the question remains open for infinite game graphs (which are the focus of the present paper).

 An elegant counterexample to a stronger statement is presented in~\cite{Kopczynski06}: there are uncountable unions of Büchi conditions which are not positional over some countable graphs.
-One of Kopczy\'nski's contributions lies in introducing two classes of prefix-independent objectives, concave objectives and monotonic objectives, which are positional (over finite and arbitrary graphs, respectively) and closed under finite unions.
+One of Kopczy\'nski's contributions lies in introducing two classes of prefix-independent objectives, concave objectives and monotone objectives, which are positional (over finite and arbitrary graphs, respectively) and closed under finite unions.

-Monotonic objectives are those of the form $C^\omega \setminus \L^\omega$, where $\L \subseteq C^*$ is a (regular) language recognized by a linearly ordered deterministic automaton\footnote{The automaton is assumed to be finite, but Kopczy\'nski points out (page 45 in~\cite{Kopczynski06}) that the main results still hold whenever the state space is well-ordered and admits a maximum (stated differently, it is a non-limit ordinal).} whose transitions are monotonic.
-Our work builds on Kopczy\'nski's suggestion to consider well-ordered monotonic automata; however to obtain a complete characterization we make several adjustments, most crucially we replace the automata-theoretic semantic of recognisability by the graph-theoretical universality which is more adapted to the fixpoint approach we pursue.
+Monotone objectives are those of the form $C^\omega \setminus \L^\omega$, where $\L \subseteq C^*$ is a (regular) language recognized by a linearly ordered deterministic automaton\footnote{The automaton is assumed to be finite, but Kopczy\'nski points out (page 45 in~\cite{Kopczynski06}) that the main results still hold whenever the state space is well-ordered and admits a maximum (stated differently, it is a non-limit ordinal).} whose transitions are monotone.
+Our work builds on Kopczy\'nski's suggestion to consider well-ordered monotone automata; however to obtain a complete characterization we make several adjustments, most crucially we replace the automata-theoretic semantic of recognisability by the graph-theoretical universality which is more adapted to the fixpoint approach we pursue.